PiRXlv/100-days-of-code/log.md

   I have always understood *why* of BDD, but strugling more with *how*.
 Hope this exercise will help.
 I will try to religiously use both(?)
 TDD/BDD in a "play" project of mine.
   Curious about how well BDD applies in single-person projects.
   Figure 3.3 is worth keeping at hand.

+### Day 3: December 30, 2018
+**Today's Progress**: Kept going through the book, got all the way up to chapter 4.

+**Thoughts:**
+  Having vision and business goals helps with prioritizing and discovering implied requirements.
+  The 5 whys is a extremaly useful technique to get the requirements and reasoning.
+I should definitely do that more (and encourage team mates to do the same).
+  Impact map - mind map (why/who/how/what), starts with business goal.
+  The chapter on understanding business goals seems to be slight waste of time, as I don't expect to be able to use those techniques soon.
+Still a good refresher and at least some of ideas I should be able to apply at least partially.

+**Exercise 3.1** The goal is to make sure that there are no erroneous subsidy payments.

 **Link to work:** none